Cardiovascular Fellows

 Medical School: University of Kansas, Kansas City, KS

-Residency: Washington University/Barnes-Jewish Consortium, Saint Louis, MO
+Residency: Washington University/Barnes-Jewish Consortium, St. Louis, MO

 Awards/Accomplishments: Member and Chapter President of AOA Honor Society, 2016 STSA Clifford van Meter President’s Award for Best Adult Cardiac Surgery Scientific Presentation